the-answerai/jira-mcp/README.md

 ## LICENCE

-This project is licensed under the MIT License - see the [LICENCE.md](LICENCE) file for details.
+This project is licensed under the MIT License - see the [LICENCE](LICENCE) file for details.